Taking Out the Formatting

 Is this tedious as all get out?
 Yes.
 Be assured it takes less time than not doing this.
 And you are a publisher, so you cannot expect it to be a total piece of cake.

-You should have a file you can upload and have few problems with.
-We'll talk about that in detail in a later post.
+After doing this, you should have a file you can upload and have few problems with.
 The good thing about uploading to sites such as Smashwords, Kindle (Amazon), or Nook (Barnes and Noble) is that after you upload they give you a simple way to page through your book as it will look on the e-reader.
 This is not a time to proof (you did that already), but it does let you see if you have extra spaces somewhere, or an odd font.
 You can fix that and reload the book.